 On top of this, in most large cities, road rage incidents during rush hour traffic have, sadly, only increased with time.
 Nowadays, this has become somewhat of a normal facet of a daily commute to work.

-These types of incidents often lead people to wonder if buying a dashcam is really worth the time, effort, and money.
+These incidents often lead people to wonder if buying a dash cam is worth the time, effort, and money.
 Therefore, we’ve put together the following article on the pros and cons of having a dashcam installed in your vehicle, which we hope will help you decide if purchasing one is right for you.

 The Benefits Of A Dash Cam